pkcool/neural-network-calc/README.md

 - **Neural Network Visualization:** A dynamic diagram that highlights the active nodes and weights for each step.
 - **Live Calculations:** See the results of each calculation as you step through the process.
 - **Mathematical Formulas:** All formulas are rendered using KaTeX for clarity.
-- **Error Reduction Chart:** A bar chart that visualizes the change in total error after one round of training.

 ## Tech Stack